EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 - **Modifying or decorating anywhere not on the stage, like the front of house areas or auditorium walls (FOH and Theatre Managers)**
 - **Any construction designed to be walked on that is higher than 600mm (requires Raised Structure licence from the Council, coordinate with Committee).**
 - **Any change to the layout of the Bedlam stage and seating plan (generally requires Conversion licence from the Council, coordinate with Committee).**
+- **Any set piece or piece of technical equipment being placed in the auditorium walkways or somewhere which could obstruct fire escape routes (Set and Theatre Managers)**
 ### Consumables (including paint and wood)
 - **No production is entitled to Bedlam’s stock of materials, at any time.** While *Lunchtimes* and *Fresher’s Slots* productions may work with the Set Manager on justifiable use, all other productions must purchase all materials and consumables for their productions.
 This includes all wood, screws, paint, and tape for their production.
 These productions can only use Bedlam’s stock of materials in extraordinary cases with permission from the Set Manager.
 - Paint